vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

     - how should you consolidate data from different sources to have the overall view of the system
     - how should you monitor the application itself without changing the code of the application
-2. Generate load on the application and monitor via possible solutions in Azure how the application is performing - provide to coach the information about how the app is performing, how many users are connecting, etc.
+2. Generate load on the application and monitor via possible solutions in Azure how the application is performing - provide to coach the information about how the app is performing, how many users are connecting, trace of the request, etc.
-3. Replace connection string for web application in VM - simple instructions below:
-    - connect to the VM via RDP
-    - replace connection string in the **appsettings.json** file (section **SQLOptions**, property **ConnectionString**) with connection string from Azure SQL
-    - restart the application (**Windows + R**, **inetmgr** (Enter), select **default application pool**, right click, select
-      **recycle**)
-    - open http://localhost/ttaweb/tasks in the browser
-    - repeat load test, navigate to app insights and check application map, live metrics and explain what changed
-4. Demonstrate exception details to the coach by using Microsoft Excell with the respond option.
+3. Demonstrate exception details to the coach by using Microsoft Excell with the respond option.
-5. When error occurs and pages become slow, demonstrate how the alert is triggered and how the notification is sent to appropriate users.
+4. When error occurs and pages become slow, demonstrate how the alert is triggered and how the notification is sent to appropriate users.

 # Expected learnings